 Low Income Subsidy Program: Under this program up to 75 SamTrans monthly transit passes are sold to eligible low-income residents of East Palo Alto, on average each month.
 The program implements a recommendation of the East Palo Alto Community Based Transportation Plan.
 It is a partnership among City of East Palo Alto, SamTrans, El Concilio, and Human Services of San Mateo County.
-El Concilio and Human Services of San Mateo County.
-El Concilio and Human Services of San Mateo eligible residents are sold to eligible residents at \$25 for a monthly pass, a \$31 monthly subsidy.
+El Concilio and Human Services of San Mateo County ensure that recipients are low-income residents.
+Subsidized passes are sold to eligible residents at \$25 for a monthly pass, a \$31 monthly subsidy.